On this site you will find course pages, composition aids, whs drama, and the WHS Boys' tennis page (see More...).

 Summer Reading |

-FOR CLASS OF 2024 - JUNIORS
+FOR CLASS OF 2025 - JUNIORS

-For honors students: we begin the year looking at American Literature through the lens of race - something always appropriate in our country, and this year even more poignant.
-The last few years we have used classic texts like Uncle Tom's Cabin and Huck Finn as summer reading material.
-You'll still read those, but instead of starting with the perspectives of white American authors, we will start this year with classic texts written by African American authors.
+For several years we used classic texts like Uncle Tom's Cabin and Huck Finn as summer reading material.
+You'll still read Huck Finn, but instead of starting with the perspectives of white American authors, we will start this year with texts written by African American authors.
 Both of these texts (already in our curriculum) have been making the lists of books on race that need to be read by every American.
 (I've added an example of such a list here, in case you would like to read further.)
-Baldwin's The Fire Next Time is a 1963 best seller which is comprised of two letters to America; Coates' Between the World and Me, a 2015 best seller, is also epistolary in form (that means it is a letter), in this case a letter to his black son.
+Ta-nehisi Coates' Between the World and Me, a 2015 best seller and National Book Award winner, is a memoir in epistolary form (that means it is a letter), in this case a letter to his black son about surviving in America in a black body.
+Colson Whitehead's The Nickel Boys, is a 2019 Pulitzer Prize winning, best selling novel based on a true story of a boys' reformatory school in Florida.
 These will be challenging reads.
 Pay attention.
+When we get back to school, we will also read the first essay in James Baldwin's The Fire Next Time, a 1963 best seller and still a necessary read if you wish to join the conversation about race in America.
+The first essay is the model for Coates' memoir; it is Baldwin's letter to his nephew about his future in America as a young black man.
+In September, we will also be looking at the textbook How to Read Literature Like a Professor.
+I provided a link to it below if you want to get ahead. |

-FOR CLASS OF 2023 - SENIORS
+FOR CLASS OF 2024 - SENIORS

 |